Learning need - To build trust with Health Care Workers.

 Familiarize yourself with the requirements of our Refund Policy.

-Leave an honest review with feedback so that the Caregiver can improve for future Care Seekers.
+Leave an honest review with feedback so that the Health Care Worker can improve for future Care Seekers.

 Holding Caregivers to these standards

 WeBookCare encourages Care Seekers to promptly report violations of these standards.
 A reported violation of any of these standards is considered alongside past violations, which informs the enforcement decisions made by WeBookCare.
 Reports are reviewed on both the severity and frequency of violations.
 If it’s determined that a Caregiver has violated these standards, we’ll provide information about the policy and warnings.
 Health Care Workers who frequently or severely violate these standards may be suspended or removed.

 We encourage Care Seekers to clearly outline expectations for Health Care Worker in their job posting and through WeBookCare message threads.
 It’s particularly important to specify work environment preferences around care services, pets, children, visitors, perfume, and smoke so we know what should be considered unauthorized under the policy.

 How can I be a responsible Care Seeker?